rimaout/Obsidian-Vault/3. MOCS/Tech MOC/archive/Quartz Setup.md

 >[!note] Edit README
 >1.
 Go to quartz root directory
 >2.
-Edit the `README.md` line this: [[New Quartz README]]
+Edit the `README.md` like this: [[New Quartz README]]
 >
 >**Also:** Also remove code of conduct and license files

 >[!note] Upload to GitHub
->1.
+>3.
 Make a blank git repository (no readme, no license, no code of conduct)
->2.
+>4.
 Then, run the following commands, replacing `REMOTE-URL` with the URL of your new repository.
 >
 >	```shell
 >	# list all the repositories that are tracked